Tokyo · Operators

 The US subsidiary has been running for three to fifteen years.
 The numbers are stable but never grew into the position the parent expected.
 Specifications go out.
 Samples ship.
 The American account moves into a long evaluation, then quietly disappears.
 The US sub is treated inside the parent as a satellite branch, useful but never primary, and the question of whether to invest in it again has been asked at the past three board meetings without resolution.

 The instinct is to send a senior Japanese expat to Tokyo to take over as US country head.
 The logic is straightforward.
 The US sub needs leadership, the parent has bench, the expat carries the parent's culture into the field.
-The problem is that the expat country head inherits whatever US-facing frame the parent supplies.
+The problem is that the expat country head inherits whatever US buyer path the parent supplies.
 The website built five years ago in engineer-led English.
 The deck assembled by the technical group.
 The follow-up cadence run on a Tokyo clock.
 The pricing carried over from the JPY model.
 The frame is the problem, not the leadership.

 Operator shapes inside Tokyo.